SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 		$ Enter Domain SSL Certificate file path

-1. Provide the complete path for the “.key” file.
+1. Provide the absolute path for the “.key” file, e.g. "/home/admin/<filename>.key".

 		$ Enter Domain SSL Certificate Private Key file path

-1. Provide the complete path for the “.license” file.
+1. Provide the absolute path for the “.license” file e.g. "/home/admin/<filename>.license".

 		$ Enter Cumulocity License file path

-1. Provide the complete path for the “.xml” file.
+1. Provide the absolute path for the “.xml” file, e.g. "/home/admin/<filename>.xml".

 		$ Enter Apama License file path (Optional.
 Press Enter to continue)

 Once the execution has been completed successfully, a respective message will be displayed.
-In case of any failure messages, refer to [Operations](guides/edge/operations).
+In case of any failure messages, refer to [Operating Cumulocity Edge](guides/edge/operation).